thefl0ur/advent-of-code-2021/notes/day8.md

 We start with 5-segment group.

 We can filter number 5 by validation that all from segments `b` and `d`.
-After what we can confirm which segment in number 1 in charge for `c` and `f` segments
+After what we can confirm which segment in number 1 in charge for `c` and `f` segments.

 Next we find numbers 3 and 2.
 In number 3 no `f` segment and segment `c` is presented.
 Number 2 is last from 5-segments group.

-In remaining group we fan filter number 6 as number 8 minus segment `c`
+In remaining group we can filter number 6 as number 8 minus segment `c`

 Now we have to find segment `d` to detect remaining numbers.
 We can find `d` as intersection of number 2 and what we think is `d`.